xevansz/Prognos-Advisor-AI/docs/PRD.md

 The system follows a modern 3-tier architecture with additional external services:

-1. **Presentation Layer:** Svelte frontend with interactive dashboards.
+1. **Presentation Layer:** React (Vite) frontend with interactive dashboards.
 2. **Application Layer:** FastAPI backend orchestrating the Multi-Agent logic and integrations.
-3. **Data Layer:** Supabase for ACID-compliant transaction management.
+3. **Data Layer:** PostgreSQL (Supabase recommended) for ACID-compliant transaction management.
 4. **External Services (Phase 1 and beyond):**
    - Supabase Auth (email/password auth + JWT).
    - FX rate API for currency conversion (cached for multiple days).
    - Public market indicators API(s) to derive a simple “macro state”.
    - LLM provider (e.g., Google Gemini Flash / xAI) for the Narrator agent.

+### NOTE (Implementation Alignment)

+The current MVP implementation differs from the originally proposed stack in a few areas.
+This PRD retains the full product scope, but the overlapping architecture/stack details below reflect what is currently implemented in the repository.

 ## 3. Functional Requirements